-Scaling tests are underway on mixtures containing Eclipse 4500.
-To date, mixtures with 1.50% and 2.25% of Eclipse 4500 experienced mass losses greater than the failure limit of 0.31 lb/ft2 specified in the scaling test (BNQ NQ 2621-900) before finishing 56 freeze-thaw cycles.
-All other mixtures maintained low mass losses by the end of 56 freeze-thaw cycles.
-Mixtures that failed the scaling test will be re-evaluated in the next quarter.
-Comparative control mixtures with no LWA or SRA exhibited lower mass loss than both mixtures containing SRA only and mixtures containing both SRA and LWA.
-Mixtures containing higher dosage of SRA have higher mass loss.
+Scaling tests are complete on mixtures containing Eclipse 4500.
+The mixtures with 1.50% and 2.25% of Eclipse 4500 experienced mass losses greater than the failure limit of 0.31 lb/ft2 specified in the scaling test (BNQ NQ 2621-900) before finishing 56 freeze-thaw cycles, therefore the scaling tests for re-evaluation have started, but they are in their initial stages.
 Freeze-thaw testing is currently underway on mixtures containing Eclipse 4500 with and without the addition of LWA.

-Through about 130 freeze-thaw cycles, all the mixtures maintained at least 98% of their initial dynamic modulus.
+Freeze-thaw tests on mixtures containing mineral admixtures and Eclipse 4500 are currently underway.
+To date, all mixtures being evaluated have maintained higher than at least 97% percent of their initial dynamic modulus.

-Concrete mixtures containing 3%, 4.5%, and 6% by weight of cement of Conex, an SRA produced by the Euclid Chemical Company, are currently undergoing free shrinkage and scaling tests.
-After a month of drying, mixtures containing 3, 4.5 and 6 % Conex SRA have average drying shrinkages of 397, 373 and 210 microstrain, respectively.
-The control mixture has an average drying shrinkage of 413 microstrain, indicating Conex SRA reduces the drying shrinkage.
-In the scaling test, mixtures with 3% and 4.5% Conex exhibited low mass loss in their early ages; further test results will be included in the next report.
-Freeze-thaw testing will also be performed in the next quarter.
+Concrete mixtures containing 3%, 4.5%, and 6% by weight of cement of Conex, an SRA produced by the Euclid Chemical Company, are currently undergoing free shrinkage, and freeze-thaw tests.
+Scaling tests are complete on this series of mixtures.
+After 122 days of drying, mixtures containing 3, 4.5 and 6 % Conex SRA have average drying shrinkages of 433, 430 and 293 microstrain, respectively.
+The control mixture has an average drying shrinkage of 453 microstrain, indicating Conex SRA reduces the drying shrinkage.
+In the scaling test, all Conex mixtures exhibited low mass loss after 56 freeze-thaw cycles.
+The mixture containing 6% Conex SRA showed the lowest mass loss among all specimens in this series including the control mixture with no SRA.
+Freeze-thaw testing has been started.
+To date, only the mixture containing 3% of Conex is under test for freeze-thaw durability; after 167 freeze-thaw cycles, specimens exhibit approximately 98.6% of their initial dynamic modulus on average.